+HG Wells left a massive impact on popular culture with this time travel book and became known as the father of science fiction.
 The Time Machine gives us an interesting look at how human differences can be irrevocably split, leading to a dark, eerie future.

 Written by another pioneer of science fiction, Isaac Asimov, The End of Eternity is an influential tale with rich lore and world-building.
-Regarded as Asimov’s single best novels, it set a huge precedent for how complex a time-bending story can be.
+Regarded as Asimov’s single best novel, it set a huge precedent for how complex a time-bending story can be.

 Taking place far in the future where time traveling is already an advancement, an elite group known as the Eternals reign supreme in Eternity.
 They live outside of time and space, bending history and controlling reality.

 When alien lifeforms known as Mimics invade the earth, a soldier named Kenji Kiriya is on the battlefield.
 There he killed in action.
-That’s when the story truly begins.
+That’s when the book truly begins.
 Kenji suddenly wakes up the previous morning.
 He finds himself reborn each time he dies, again and again.
 Finding himself caught in an endless time loop and meeting with legendary soldier Rita Vrataski, Kenji must find a way to escape his eternal struggle.

 As the time loop rages on, readers see Kenji’s point of view, giving us everything in excruciating detail.
 We root for Kenji as he begins to unravel every little detail on the battlefield and use his do-overs to his advantage.

-Kin is sent back in time to complete a mission, but ends up stranded there by mistake.
+Kin is sent back in time to complete a mission but ends up stranded there by mistake.
 His rescue team arrives, but almost two decades too late.
 Now stuck between a life he once knew, and one he had to build for himself, he must find a way to maintain both and save his daughter’s life.